segmentio/segment-docs/src/connections/sources/visual-tagger.md

 For example, if you run an e-commerce web shop and want to create an event every time someone clicks on a product on your search results page, you would create a `Product Clicked` event.

 - To specify where the event was fired from, you would want to add a property called `location` to the event.
 You would hardcode the value of that property to be "Search Results Page".
 This is an example of a static property.

-- In order to indicate which product that a user clicked, you would add a property called `product_name` to the event.
-You would use the Visual Tagger's "select from page" feature to mouse over your webpage and select the piece of text that says the product name.
-Depending on what your users click, the value of the `product_name` property would be different.
+- To indicate which product the user clicked, you can add a property called `product_name` to the event.
+You can use the Visual Tagger "select from page" feature to select the piece of text that says the product name from your website in the iframe.
+Depending on what users click, the value of the `product_name` property would be different.

-#### More information on forms
+### More information on forms

 When you tag a form you, can track that the user submitted the form, and also update traits about the user.